lukezhangui/thoughts/A collection of thoughts.md

 - Break things down.
 "Epics" can be broken into 5 minute tasks.
 Giant research can be broken down into "Epics".
 Discover a natural cycle, have a retrospective, and be prepared to cut losses.
 - When I was learning about movement, I got into a habit of reaching a point of frustration, and then re-think, retrace steps, and go off into a new direction.
 The last I checked, a cycle was anywhere between a few weeks to a couple of months.

+# When I feel restless what is a good solution?
+1. nap
+2. meditate
+3. Exercise
+4. Mindless entertainment
+5. Create something.